asif7adil/deepmop/README.md

-# NOTE: The repository is currently under continous development and the manuscript thereof is under review.
+# NOTE: The repository is currently under continous development and the manuscript thereof is under communication.
 We're continuously working to improve the code.
 We recommend using the repository when the manuscript is published

 <p align="center">
     <em> Advanced Deep Learning Enables Predicition of HSC Mobilization Success </em>